 In such situations, you can actively and consciously relax your jaw, decompress and correct your posture.

 Coping with stress:

 Find an activity that provides mental and physical balance.

-Targeted physiotherapeutic exercises and an exercise and training plan are very effective in achieving lasting success.
+Targeted physiotherapeutic exercises and an exercise and training plan are very effective in achieving lasting results.

 Intentional breaks, especially for your jaw joints, should also be integrated into everyday life.

 Many of the hidden, chronic inflammations are present in the area of the jaws.
 This is because there are no organs that are treated as much as the teeth and jaws.
 There is no other region of the body into which so many materials and foreign substances are introduced as the teeth and jaws.
 Prior to CMD therapy, the mouth and jaw region should be thoroughly checked to see if chronic inflammation is present.